 How to do light graffiti

-Find a spot you think would benefit from having light lines superimposed on it in a photograph.
+First, find a spot you think would benefit from having light lines superimposed on it in a photograph.
 This has to be done at night, really, or in a dark setting.

-Light graffiti tips
+Light graffiti tips to get you started

 Don’t neglect your surroundings.
 Anything that’s spotlit should appear in the picture.
 Churches and major buildings are often underlit at night and make great backdrops.
 If you just happen to have a big halogen lamp you can use it to spotlight anything from statues to trees.